antevens/cerlet/README.md

 servers as well as public ones without any service interruptions.
 This also allows certificates to include multiple principals or up to 99 host/DNS names.

-# Probably not valid for CertBot plugin style
-#This package includes python libraries which will be installed in the default
-#site-packages directory of your python distribution (or virtualenv)and an entry
-#point script that will be installed under /usr/libexec/certmonger.
+# Steps to install

-#Steps to set up a development environment on a Fedora box:
+# Steps to set up a development environment on a Fedora box:
 umask 0002
 sudo dnf update -y
 sudo dnf -y install wget git gcc openldap-devel krb5-devel